 There are several ways you can entertain a Great Pyrenees.
-Just like people though, each dog may have their personal preferences, so be careful in assessing whether your Pry is having fun or not.
+Just like people though, each dog may have their personal preferences, so be careful in assessing whether your Pyr is having fun or not.
 The following are several activities for Great Pyrenees.

-6 Activities For Great Pyrenees
+5 Activities for Great Pyrenees

-1) Fun Training Sessions
+1. Fun Training Sessions

 Avoid repetition (mix in a variety of exercises) and keep training sessions brief and upbeat, always ending them on a positive note.
-Two to three training sessions lasting a few minutes each day are much preferable than a longer, more tedious session.
+Two to three training sessions lasting a few minutes each day are much preferable to a longer, more tedious session.

 Make sure to start your training in a quiet environment and build from there, gradually offering different environments and situations.
-Because Prys are often hyper-vigilant of their surrounding, asking them to perform obedience exercises or tricks when there is too much stimulation around may cause them to ignore you to go investigate.
+Because Pyrs are often hyper-vigilant of their surrounding, asking them to perform obedience exercises or tricks when there is too much stimulation around may cause them to ignore you to go investigate.

-2) Entertaining Brain Games
+2. Entertaining Brain Games

-3) Walks and Hikes
+3. Walks and Hikes

-Prys generally don't make great jogging companions because they don't make good long-distance runners.
+Pyrs generally don't make great jogging companions because they don't make good long-distance runners.
 Indeed, if we look at their history, most of their running was dedicated to sending away enemies from their flocks.
 And even when they chased their enemies, they didn't go much far.
 Just barely enough to send the enemy away so they could quickly return to the vulnerable sheep.

 Hikes can also be an enjoyable activity for this breed.
 As a livestock guardian, the Great Pyrenees was used to roaming up hills and rocky areas.
 Allowing these large dogs to carry a backpack on walks can help give them a mission in life.
 Make sure though to always bring extra water in warmer weather and have your A/C already turned on high when you're both ready to come inside.
 Hot days should be avoided.

-5) Games of Fetch
+4. Games of Fetch

-6) Pulling Small Carts
+5. Pulling Small Carts

-Of course, in order to have your Pry pulling carts, you will need to gradually get him conditioned to it.
+Of course, in order to have your Pyr pulling carts, you will need to gradually get him conditioned to it.
 Some dogs may dislike the restraint and may panic making the activity far from enjoyable and even potentially dangerous.

-Of course, it's important to research types of harnesses and carts to find the most appropriate and it's fundamental that the carting dog is in perfect physical condition, free of any orthopedic problems and of an appropriate age (no developing puppies, ask your vet for advice on when your Pry can start so to not damage the delicate puppy growth plates).
+Of course, it's important to research types of harnesses and carts to find the most appropriate and it's fundamental that the carting dog is in perfect physical condition, free of any orthopedic problems and of appropriate age (no developing puppies, ask your vet for advice on when your Pyr can start so to not damage the delicate puppy growth plates).